cosmos/ibc/spec/ics-25-handler-interface/README.md

 `tryConnection` tries to initialize a connection based on an initialization attempt on another chain (part one of the three-way connection handshake), returning an error if the proof was invalid or the requested identifier cannot be reserved.

+The default IBC relayer module will allow external calls to `tryConnection`.

 ```coffeescript
 function tryConnection(string desiredIdentifier, string counterpartyIdentifier, string desiredVersion,
   string counterpartyLightClientIdentifier, string lightClientIdentifier, CommitmentProof proofInit) -> Maybe<err>